Skip to main content

 • Team health matters more than executive dashboards — you want to improve your team, not just report on it

-• Anti-surveillance philosophy resonates — no individual rankings or "productivity scores"
+• Anti-surveillance philosophy resonates — no individual rankings or "productivity scores."
+See our guide on measuring team performance without micromanaging

 • Real-time data matters — you need to see what's happening now, not what happened last week